-Women’s Health In The Gambia, West Africa
+Women’s Health Education In West Africa

 The Gambia is the smallest yet most densely populated country on the African continent.
 The UNDP’s Human Development Report for 2010 ranks the Gambia 151st out of 169 countries on the Human Development Index.

 The Gambia is a developing country figuring among the Least Developed Countries (LDCs), with tropical diseases predominating.
 Malaria, Acute Respiratory Tract Infections and Diarrheal diseases are among the most important causes of morbidity and mortality.